 - 1. Organizations may decorate their reserved rooms in Davies Center.
-All organizations should clear all decorating plans with Event Services prior to decorating. - a) Organizations may not use nails, glitter, push pins, tacks, or staples. - b) Organizations must use only painter's tape for hanging. - c) Decorations my only be put up on the day of the event and must be removed at the end of the event. - d) No decorations can be attached or hung from the chandeliers or light fixtures. - e) Candles are allowed however they must be dripless or have a drip cup under them. - f) Organizations may temporarily tape paper over the door windows for initiations or private ceremonies, however doors may not be locked or blocked (this is a safety issue.) - g) Windows cannot be painted. - 2.
-The use of glitter is prohibited. - 3.
-If candle wax is spilled, confetti is used and not cleaned up, or garbage is left, the organization will be charged for labor to clean it up.
+All organizations must clear all decorating plans with Event Services prior to decorating. - a) Organizations may not use nails, glitter, push pins, tacks, or staples. - b) Organizations must use only painter's tape for hanging. - c) Decorations my only be put up on the day of the event and must be removed by the time the event reservation concludes. - d) No decorations can be attached or hung from the chandeliers or light fixtures. - e) Organizations may temporarily tape paper over the door windows for initiations or private ceremonies, however doors may not be locked or blocked (this is a safety issue.) - f) Windows cannot be painted. - 2.
+The use of candles, confetti, or glitter is strictly prohibited. - 3.
+If decorations are not cleaned up, or garbage is left, the organization will be charged for labor to clean it up.
 The clean-up charge will always be the current labor cost for the year.
+Charges

-Charges will be for a minimum of one hour.
-If the carpet or floor finish is significantly damaged, the organization will be responsible for the cost of the replacement.
+4. will be for a minimum of one hour.
+If the walls, carpet, or floor finish is significantly damaged, the organization will be responsible for the cost of the replacement.